 Or it may be long term, due to developing dementia, or physical difficulties as a result of a stroke or other illness, or due to an accident.
 In these circumstances, you may be unable to make your own decisions about your health or finances.
-Further, even if you remain in good health, you may want to have someone who can help you with the paperwork of managing your finances.
+Even if you remain in good health, you may wish to have someone help you with the paperwork of managing your finances.

 Either way, a power of attorney can help by appointing someone to act on your behalf in relation to your health, finances, welfare, property or business.

 A power of attorney is a legal document in which you (‘the donor’) appoint someone (‘the attorney’) to act on your behalf and in your name.

 There are two types of power of attorney: an ordinary power of attorney and a lasting power of attorney.

 An ordinary power of attorney can be used in a wide range of circumstances and for a specific period of time.